-It is important to maintain healthy habits during this time to keep your immune system as strong as possible.
+You should maintain healthy habits to keep your immune system as strong as possible.

 Emotional stress, lack of sleep and physical exhaustion can impact your immune system further, making you more susceptible to illness.

-- Take steps to relieve stress—try yoga, meditation or light exercise you can do at home.
+- take steps to relieve stress such as yoga, meditation or light exercise you can do at home.

 If you are worried about going to see your health care provider in person, contact them to see if you are eligible for a telehealth appointment.

-People with chronic health conditions may get very sick if their regular health care services and appointments are stopped.
+People with chronic health conditions may get very sick if regular health care services and appointments stop.

 Putting off your health care checks can be dangerous and now is not the time to delay getting the care you need.